ably/specification/specifications/features.md

   - `(RSL6a)` All messages received will be decoded automatically based on the `encoding` field and the payloads will be converted into the format they were originally sent using i.e. binary, string, or JSON
     - `(RSL6a1)` A set of tests must exist to ensure that the client library provides data encoding & decoding interoperability with other client libraries.
 The tests must use the [set of predefined interoperability message fixtures](https://github.com/ably/ably-common/blob/master/test-resources/messages-encoding.json) to 1) publish a raw message to the REST API using the JSON transport and subscribe to the message using Realtime to ensure the `data` attribute matches the fixture; 2) publish a message using the REST client library and retrieve the raw message using the history REST API using the JSON transport ensuring the `data` matches the fixture; 3) perform the client library operation using both `JSON` and `MsgPack` transports.
 For reference, see the [Ruby](https://github.com/ably/ably-ruby/pull/94) and [iOS](https://github.com/ably/ably-cocoa/pull/459) implementations
     - `(RSL6a2)` A set of tests must exist to ensure that the client library provides interoperability for the `extras` field which is a JSON-encodable object (ie a value that represents a JSON `object` value and supports serialization to and from JSON text).
 The test, at a minimum, should publish a message with an `extras` object such as `{"push":[{"title":"Testing"}]}` and ensure it is received with an equivalent JSON-encodable object
   - `(RSL6b)` If, for example, incompatible encryption details are provided or invalid Base64 is detected in the message payload, an error message will be sent to the logger, but the message will still be delivered with last successful decoding and the `encoding` field.
-For example, if a message had a decoding of "utf-8/cipher+aes-128-cbc/base64", and the payload was successfully Base64 decoded but the payload could not be encrypted because the `CipherParam` details were not configured, the message would be delivered with a binary payload and an `encoding` with the value "utf-8/cipher+aes-128-cbc"
+For example, if a message had a decoding of "utf-8/cipher+aes-128-cbc/base64", and the payload was successfully Base64 decoded but the payload could not be decrypted because the `CipherParam` details were not configured, the message would be delivered with a binary payload and an `encoding` with the value "utf-8/cipher+aes-128-cbc".
+Additional steps need to be taken if decoding failed on "vcdiff" encoding; see [RTL18](#RTL18)
+- `(RSL7)` `Channel#setOptions` takes a `ChannelOptions` object and sets or updates the stored channel options, then indicates success

+### Plugins

+- `(PC1)` Specific client library features that are not commonly used may be supplied as independent libraries, as plugins, in order to avoid excessively bloating the client library.
+Although such plugins are packaged as independent libraries, they are still considered logically to be part of the client library code and, as such, may be tightly coupled with the client library implementation.
+The client library can be assumed to be aware of the plugin specific type and capabilities, and such plugins may by design be coupled to a specific version of the client library.
+- `(PC2)` No generic plugin interface is specified, and therefore there is no common API exposed by all plugins.
+However, for type-safety, the opaque interface `Plugin` should be used in strongly-typed languages as the type of the `ClientOptions.plugins` collection as per [TO3o](#TO3o).
+- `(PC3)` A plugin provided with the `PluginType` enum key value of `vcdiff` should be capable of decoding "vcdiff"-encoded messages.
+It must implement the `VCDiffDecoder` interface and the client library must be able to use it by casting it to this interface.
+  - `(PC3a)` The base argument of the `VCDiffDecoder.decode` method should receive the stored base payload of the last message on a channel as specified by [RTL19](#RTL19).
+If the base payload is a string it should be encoded to binary using UTF-8 before being passed as base argument of the `VCDiffDecoder.decode` method.

 ### Presence {#rest-presence}